-14Conformance 2674 2675 [EDITORS NOTE: This section is still being written.]
-2676 An implementation conforms to this specification if it satisfies all of the MUST or REQUIRED level 2677 requirements defined within this specification.
-A SOAP Node MUST NOT use the XML namespace 2678 identifiers for this specification (listed in Section 1.2) within SOAP Envelopes unless it is compliant with 2679 this specification.
-2680 This specification references a number of other specifications (see the table above).
-In order to comply 2681 with this specification, an implementation MUST implement the portions of referenced specifications 2682 necessary to comply with the required provisions of this specification.
-Additionally, the implementation of 2683 the portions of the referenced specifications that are specifically cited in this specification MUST comply 2684 with the rules for those portions as established in the referenced specification.
-2685 Additionally normative text within this specification takes precedence over normative outlines (as 2686 described in Section 1.2), which in turn take precedence over the XML Schema [XML Schema Part 1, 2687 Part 2] and WSDL [WSDL 1.1] descriptions.
-That is, the normative text in this specification further 2688 constrains the schemas and/or WSDL that are part of this specification; and this specification contains 2689 further constraints on the elements defined in referenced schemas.
-If an OPTIONAL message is not supported, then the implementation SHOULD Fault just as it would for 2690 any other unrecognized/unsupported message.
+2725 An implementation conforms to this specification if it satisfies all of the MUST or REQUIRED level 2726 requirements defined within this specification for the portions of the specification implemented by that 2727 implementation.
+Furthermore, when an implementation supports functionality in which there is a RECOMMENDED algorithm or set of parameter choices, conforming implementations MUST support the 2728 2729 RECOMMENDED algorithm and parameter choices.
+A SOAP Node MUST NOT use the XML namespace identifiers for this specification (listed in Section 1.2) within SOAP Envelopes unless it is 2730 2731 compliant with this specification.
+2732 This specification references a number of other specifications.
+In order to comply with this specification, 2733 an implementation MUST implement the portions of referenced specifications necessary to comply with 2734 the required provisions of the portions of this specification that it implements.
+Additionally, the 2735 implementation of the portions of the referenced specifications that are specifically cited in this 2736 specification MUST comply with the rules for those portions as established in the referenced specification.
+2737 Additionally, normative text within this specification takes precedence over normative outlines (as 2738 described in Section 1.1), which in turn take precedence over the XML Schema [XML Schema Part 1, 2739 Part 2] and WSDL [WSDL 1.1] descriptions.
+That is, the normative text in this specification further 2740 constrains the schemas and/or WSDL that are part of this specification; and this specification contains further constraints on the elements defined in referenced schemas.
+2741 any other unrecognized/unsupported message.
 If an OPTIONAL message is supported, then the implementation MUST satisfy all of the MUST and REQUIRED sections of the message.